 For businesses looking to get their offices cleaned during the coronavirus pandemic, having professional services and proper supplies may pose challenges.
 Many pro cleaners, who have industrial-level disinfectants and sanitizers, are closed.
-Most stores have shortages on cleaning supplies.
-We found a company offering touch point cleaning services in San Diego, Irvine, Philadelphia and Los Angeles, CA. The company is Clean Care Services and we found them on Google for office coronavirus disinfectant in San Diego.
+Most stores have shortages of cleaning supplies.
+We found a company offering touch point cleaning services in San Diego, Irvine, Philadelphia, and Los Angeles, CA. The company is LHI Services and we found them on Google for office coronavirus disinfectant in San Diego.
 We contacted them to clean our offices to keep everyone safe!

 Professional Services Are Available

 Many businesses are still open but have changed how they operate.
 In most cases, phone and website bookings have replaced walk-ins and in-person appointments.
 Check well-reviewed cleaning service websites to find out if they are operational.

 Only consider options that promise long-term partnerships.
 All offices will have to disinfect and sanitize regularly after the coronavirus.
 Also, vet each service for its adherence to recommendations from the CDC’s cleaning and disinfecting guidelines.

 Due to limited supplies, most solutions can be diluted, and soap with hot water can suffice.
 Wash gloves or protective gear in hot water to conserve resources and avoid running out.